mr-doc/mr-doc-theme-starter-kit/README.md

 ## Publish

-To publish your theme, create a bower file using `bower init` and prefix the name of your theme with `doxx-theme-` and add `doxx` as your keyword.
-Then add the following dependencies using `bower i --save`:

-* `prism` - for syntax highlighting
-* `bootstrap-sass` - for labels and other components

-Once the the file has been created, you are free to customize the template.
+Once the bower file has been created, you are free to customize the template under `template/`.
 You may also edit the gulp file if you add more dependencies through bower.

 Just make sure that your assets are placed under `assets/` and that you edit the template to add those assets.